 Every year a number of boys are also awarded prestigious university scholarships.
 Over 90% of graduating students pursue tertiary education, either in New Zealand or overseas.

-Merit and Excellence endorsements for Christ's College students compared with all decile 8–10 schools.
+Excellence endorsements for Christ's College students compared with national standards and all decile 10 boys' schools.

 |Excellence Endorsement (%)||Level 1||Level 2||Level 3|